-We have 3 products you can use to easily update interior or exterior stone: Classico Limewash, Masonry Flat and Lime Slurry.
-Romabio paints are mineral based which means the sheen is flat, not shiny, and the finish will look more natural keeping with the stone’s beauty whether.
+We have 4 products you can use to easily update interior or exterior stone: Classico Limewash, Masonry Flat, Lime Slurry, and Venetian Glaze.
+Romabio paints are mineral-based which means the sheen is flat, not shiny, and the finish will look more natural keeping the stone’s natural beauty.

 Romabio finishes, let’s talk about the options.

 Our easy-to-use, one-coat authentic Classico Limewash is not only perfect for brick but also made for any type of masonry product including stone.
 Just like with brick, your stone has to be unsealed and not painted (basically absorbent) in order to absorb the Classico Limewash and allow you to distress it however much or little you want.

 Check out this stunning Charleston, SC kitchen featured in Egypt and Mike’s winning Rock The Block home (watch Season 3 for more details).
 She used Classico Limewash in Avorio White to tone down the backsplash and add a sophisticated, authentic lime washed look to a river rock stone veneer that was a darker color than she expected.
 Her design choice gave the kitchen both a modern and unique look that wowed millions of HGTV viewers.